19TT94/core-styles/README.md

 `npm install -g core-styles`

-run `core-styles` from your project directory
+run `core-styles add` from your project directory

 * follow prompt to add core styles folder to your project

-* or run `core styles --current` to add the folder to your current directory
+* or run `core-styles add --current` to add the folder to your current directory

 ### Usage